luiscoco/JavaSE-23.Functional_Interfaces/README.md

 # JavaSE-Functional Interfaces

-In Java, a functional interface is an interface that contains only one abstract method.
+In Java, a functional interface is an **interface that contains only one abstract method**.

 Functional interfaces are a key concept in Java's functional programming support, and they are used to enable lambda expressions and functional programming idioms.